indrabasak/indrabasak.github.io/_posts/2017-09-01-anatomy-of-a-bug.md

 {% gist 909e85ce95c5bc3481aeb2134675f8b8 %}

-When a thread tries to write to an asynchronous Log4J logger, the log message is serialized and inserted into a `BlockingQueue`.
+When a thread tries to write to an asynchronous Log4J logger, the log message is serialized and inserted into a _BlockingQueue_.
-An blocking queue is a bounded (fixed size) queue where a new message is inserted at the tail.
+A blocking queue is a bounded (fixed size) queue where a new message is inserted at the tail.
 Any attempt to insert a message in a queue, when it is full, will result in a thread being blocked until there is adequate space available in the queue.
 In the case of a Zuul service, one of the Jetty threads is responsible for inserting a message in the blocking queue.
-A second Log4J logger thread `AsyncThread` is responsible for dequeuing the message and writing it to a log file.
+A second Log4J logger thread _AsyncThread_ is responsible for dequeuing the message and writing it to a log file.
 There is one thread for each asynchronous Log4J appender.
 The version of Log4J library used in the Zuul application was _2.4.1_.

 It was suspected that the Jetty threads were in _waiting_ state due to the Log4J response queue being full.